-Manzanita Lodging, Rentals - Rockaway Beach, Oregon, Lodging, Rentals
+Manzanita - Rockaway Beach Lodging

-This complete lodging guide with photos begins in Manzanita, heads south to Rockaway, then points out the places just south and north of the area and their lodging highlights.
-Also see Guide to Manzanita, Oregon Vacation Rentals
+This complete places-to-stay guide with photos begins in Manzanita, heads south to Rockaway Beach, then points out the places just south and north of the area and their lodging highlights.
+You'll also find updates on specials, deals, availability and other news about lodgings here.

 Beach Break Vacation Rentals, LLC.
 Homes are available along the Nehalem River as well as around the beaches.
 Find them in Manzanita, in the secretive Falcon Cove that’s a ways south of Cannon Beach, Neahkahnie Mountain, Rockaway Beach, and all the way down to Cape Meares.
 Homes and styles are extremely varied, as are the list of amenities: large homes to small, romantic cottages; oceanfront townhomes to unique charmers.
 Depending on the home, you may find laundry facilities, stereos, fireplaces, a gourmet kitchen with gas range, large decks, back decks, indoor or outdoor hot tubs, Jacuzzis, wet bars, barbecues, garages, crab cookers, and maybe even a fire pit or a home with a boat moorage or a sauna.
 Some have fun features like ping-pong, foosball, Playstation, poker/blackjack tables, books, kids’ toys and close access to river kayaking.
 TV/DVD, stereos and cable TV or satellite are found in many.
 Plenty are ocean view, but also numerous mountain views available.
 Some pet friendly.
 Office in Nehalem, on 101.
 503-368-3865.
 877-655-0623. www.beach-break.com - Book Your Stay Now / Availability